The lonely elders

 Still, children will all become parents and become old someday.
 Just ask yourselves, for once, whether there is anyone wishing to experience their old days feeling lonely with no one around.

-So why don't we - the children - put all the chaos and worries from our busy life aside for some time, come back home to take care of and fulfill the duty towards the people that have brought us to life?
+So why don't we - the children - put all the chaos and worries from our busy life aside for some time, come back home to take care of and fulfil the duty towards the people that have brought us to life?